Is it time you that you got your diet healthier to help assist you getting the baby you have been longing to have?

 - A recent study in the Journal of Fertility and Sterility showed that diet increased embryo quality and pregnancy rates by as much as 80%.
 In a study presented at the American Society of Reproductive Medicine (ASRM) in 2012, IVF patients who switched to a low-carbohydrate, high-protein diet and then underwent another an IVF cycle increased their blastocyst formation rate from 19% to 45% and their clinical pregnancy rate from 17% to 83% (Fertil Steril.
 2012;98[Suppl]:S47).

 Even non-IVF patients with polycystic ovarian syndrome and endometriosis have improved pregnancy rates after making dietary and lifestyle changes.There are many other research papers out there showing this.

 I always tell my patients that the time for making excuses is over.
 If you do want to have this baby you have been longing to have, then you need to prepare the body as though you were about to train for a marathon.
-We always say that the ones that do everything right get the results and get that baby they have been longing for.
+We always say that the ones that do everything right have a much higher chance of getting the results.

 Is it time you got your diet and lifestyle back on track?